Tidal River Units

 Book now

-Equipped with a spacious living area, sun deck and shared barbecues the Tidal River Units offer a comfortable base to explore the Prom.
-The one-bedroom units can accommodate two people in either a queen or two single beds.
+One-bedroom units can accommodate two people in either a queen or two single beds.
 Adjoining units can be linked to accommodate up to four people.

-Domain Unit has been specifically designed to meet the latest accessibility standards, and is a perfect option for visitors with limited mobility.
+Domain Unit has been specifically designed to meet the latest accessibility standards and is a perfect option for visitors with limited mobility.
 The unit provides ramp access and a fully accessible kitchen and bathroom.

 Things To Do